Employees at Two Alabama Nursing Homes Charged with Abuse, Theft

 If your loved one has been abused, mistreated, or taken advantage of in a nursing home, your family has legal rights to be protected.
 There are many resources at your disposal, however, to help ease the pain of what has happened.

-As Wisconsins largest nursing home abuse law firm, our legal team is dedicated to fighting for your rights and the rights of your aging loved ones.
+As Wisconsins largest nursing home abuse law firm, our team of nursing home abuse lawyers are dedicated to fighting for your rights and the rights of your aging loved ones.
 If you suspect wrongdoing, contact our firm today for a free case consultation.